GothenburgBitFactory/tw.org/content/docs/dates.md

 * `now`                        - Current local date and time.
 * `today`                      - Current local date, with time 00:00:00.
-* `sod`                        - Local date of the start of the next day, with time 00:00:00.
-Same as `tomorrow`.
+* `sod`                        - Current local date, with time 00:00:00.
+Same as `today`.
 * `eod`                        - Current local date, with time 23:59:59.
 * `yesterday`                  - Local date for yesterday, with time 00:00:00.
 * `tomorrow`                   - Local date for tomorrow, with time 00:00:00.
-Same as `sod`.
 * `monday`, `tuesday`, ...     - Local date for the specified day, after today, with time 00:00:00.
 Can be shortened, e.g. `mon`, `tue` {{< label >}}2.6.0{{< /label >}} Can be capitalized, e.g. `Monday`, `Tue`
 * `january`, `february`, ...   - Local date for the specified month, 1st day, with time 00:00:00.
 Can be shortened, e.g. `jan`, `feb`. {{< label >}}2.6.0{{< /label >}} Can be capitalized, e.g. `January`, `Feb`.
-* `later`, `someday`           - Local 2038-01-18, with time 00:00:00.
-A date far away, with semantically meaningful to GTD users.
+* `later`, `someday`           - Local 9999-12-30, with time 00:00:00.
+A date far away, with a meaning to GTD users.
-* `soy`                        - Local date for the next year, January 1st, with time 00:00:00.
+* `soy`                        - Local date for the current year, January 1st, with time 00:00:00.
-* `eoy`                        - Local date for this year, December 31st, with time 00:00:00.
+* `eoy`                        - Local date for the current year, December 31st, with time 23:59:59.
-* `soq`                        - Local date for the start of the next quarter (January, April, July, October), 1st, with time 00:00:00.
+* `soq`                        - Local date for the current quarter (January, April, July, October), 1st, with time 00:00:00.
 * `eoq`                        - Local date for the end of the current quarter (March, June, September, December), last day of the month, with time 23:59:59.
-* `som`                        - Local date for the 1st day of the next month, with time 00:00:00.
-* `socm`                       - Local date for the 1st day of the current month, with time 00:00:00.
+* `som`                        - Local date for the 1st day of the current month, with time 00:00:00.
-* `eom`, `eocm`                - Local date for the last day of the current month, with time 23:59:59.
+* `eom`                        - Local date for the last day of the current month, with time 23:59:59.
-* `sow`                        - Local date for the next Sunday, with time 00:00:00.
+* `sow`                        - Local date for the start of the current week, Monday with time 00:00:00.
-* `socw`                       - Local date for the last Sunday, with time 00:00:00.
-* `eow`, `eocw`                - Local date for the end of the week, Saturday night, with time 00:00:00.
+* `eow`                        - Local date for the end of the current week, Sunday night, with time 23:59:59.
-* `soww`                       - Local date for the start of the work week, next Monday, with time 00:00:00.
+* `soww`                       - Local date for the start of the work week, Monday, with time 00:00:00.
 * `eoww`                       - Local date for the end of the work week, Friday night, with time 23:59:59.
 * `1st`, `2nd`, ...            - Local date for the next Nth day, with time 00:00:00.
 * `goodfriday`                 - Local date for the next Good Friday, with time 00:00:00.
 * `easter`                     - Local date for the next Easter Sunday, with time 00:00:00.
 * `eastermonday`               - Local date for the next Easter Monday, with time 00:00:00.